Amenly/CyberDrop/README.md

-# CyberDrop
+# CyberDrop Scraper
-A media scraper for CyberDrop.me
+Download images and videos from CyberDrop albums

+Scraped files will retain their *original* filenames and exclude the name extension that CyberDrop slaps on the end of each file.

 ![preview](images/preview.png)

-# Purpose

-This script is intended to scrape and download all image and/or video files from CyberDrop.me albums.
-After finding the files, the scraper will sort each file into their own respctive folder: 'Images' or 'Videos'.

-Additionally, the scraped files will retain their *original* filenames and exclude the name extension that CyberDrop slaps onto each file.

 # Installation